datacentricdesign/wheelchair-design-platform/docs/workshops/Workshop1.md

 Looking at the code, we recognise the Arduino-like structure in three blocks:

 * Declaration of variables and libraries, available throughout the code.
-Note by convention, the constant are in uppercase (variable that will not change during the programme) while other variables are in lowercase.
+Note by convention, the constants are in uppercase (variables that will not change during the programme) while other variables are in lowercase.

 ```cpp